Lumi Credits (LUMI) Self Reported Market Capitalization Tops $1,626.88 Billion

 Lumi Credits Token Profile

-Lumi Credits launched on October 1st, 2020.
+Lumi Credits’ launch date was October 1st, 2020.
 Lumi Credits’ total supply is 128,000,000,000,000 tokens.
 Lumi Credits’ official Twitter account is @lumitoken and its Facebook page is accessible here.
-Lumi Credits’ official website is luminous.games.
+The official website for Lumi Credits is luminous.games.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Lumi Credits directly using U.S. dollars.
-Investors seeking to acquire Lumi Credits should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lumi Credits using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Lumi Credits directly using US dollars.
+Investors seeking to acquire Lumi Credits should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lumi Credits using one of the aforementioned exchanges.

 Receive News & Updates for Lumi Credits Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lumi Credits and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.